0x00wolf/red-team-cookbook/README.md

 # Part 3: Arsenal

+Tasting note:

+>Your rifle is only a tool.
+It is a hard heart that kills.

+- Gunnery Sergeant Hartman

+---

 **MITRE / CKC:** Initial Access > Weaponization > Delivery > Exploitation > Installation > Command & Control > Actions on Objectives > Persistence > Privilege Escalation > Execution > Credential Access > Discovery > Lateral Movement > Collection

 Tasting notes: